mguidoti/FSND-p3-item_catalog/README.md

 If you're not in the same environment as described above, I do provide a `requirements.txt` now.
 Thus, you should be able to run this app if you: `pip install -r requirements.txt`.

+**FIRST TIMER ALERT**: As I wasn't sure if I should provide all packages' dependencies or not, I'm also including a `requirements_all.txt`, which is essentially the output of the `pip freeze` command on my Vagrant VM.
+So, if the first doesn't work, try the second?

 ### Database